chi0tzp/svm-gsu/README.md

   <img src=".images/svmgsu_motivation.jpg" width="300" alt="SVM-GSU's motivation"/>
 </p>
 <p align="center">
-*Motivation of the linear SVM-GSU: The proposed classifier takes input data uncertainty (modeled as multivariate anisotropic Gaussians) into consideration, leading to a (probably drastically) different decision border (solid line), compared to the standard linear SVM (dashed line) that would consider only the means of the Gaussians, ignoring the various uncertainties.*
+Motivation of the linear SVM-GSU: <br>The proposed classifier takes input data uncertainty (modeled as multivariate anisotropic Gaussians) into consideration, leading to a (probably drastically) different decision border (solid line), compared to the standard linear SVM (dashed line) that would consider only the means of the Gaussians, ignoring the various uncertainties.
 </p>

 This is the implementation code for the Support Vector Machine with Gaussian Sample Uncertainty (SVM-GSU), whose